colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Uses the [phpredis PECL extension](https://github.com/nicolasff/phpredis) for best performance (requires **master** branch or tagged version newer than Aug 19 2011).
  - Falls-back to standalone PHP if phpredis isn't available using the [Credis](https://github.com/colinmollenhour/credis) library.
  - Tagging is fully supported, implemented using the Redis "set" and "hash" datatypes for efficient tag management.
- - Key expiry is handled automatically by Redis, and the cache is safe to use with allkeys-lru maxmemory-policy option.
+ - Key expiry is handled automatically by Redis, and the cache is safe to use with the "allkeys-lru" maxmemory-policy config option.
- - Uses Redis pipelining for solid performance even with very large number of tags or ids per tag.
  - Supports unix socket connection for even better performance on a single machine.
  - Unit tested!